kevinbazira/algori-pdf-viewer-lite/README.md

 = What theme works with Algori PDF Viewer? =

 Most WordPress themes that are optimized for Gutenberg will work well with Algori PDF Viewer.
-To get a full experience of the next-generation WordPress block editor, you�ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).
+To get a full experience of the next-generation WordPress block editor, youâ€™ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).

 = Why upgrade to Pro? =